RC Hobbyists Are More Than Just Boys With Toys

-Radio controlled hobbies has burst forth as men from all walks of life come together for nothing but one commonality; to play with big boy toys.
+Radio-controlled hobbies have burst forth as men from all walks of life come together for nothing but one commonality; to play with big boy toys.
 Hopeful of ideal conditions, these hobbyists congregate together for nothing else but the sport of it.

 In 1898 Nikola Tesla acquainted the world to the radio control at the first Electrical Exhibition in Madison Square Garden.
 Tesla demonstrated his “Method of and Apparatus for Controlling Mechanism of Moving Vessels or Vehicles” with an R/C boat and was granted a patent in 1898 for his magnificent invention.

-After WWII, numerous R/C designs became available commercially for those interested in the hobby.
-Radio controlled entertainment includes airplanes, helicopters, cars, trucks, boats, and many more models that hobbyist can build themselves or buy factory finished, fit to immediately entertain.
+After WWII numerous R/C designs became available commercially for those interested in the hobby.
+Radio-controlled entertainment includes airplanes, helicopters, cars, trucks, boats, and many more models.
+The hobbyist can build their model of choice or buy factory finished, fit to immediately entertain.

 R/C models have vastly improved with the first aircraft of its kind on display at the National Aerospace Museum.
-Today, radio controlled airplanes and cars are ingenious weaponry conducive to the military and an exclusive novelty with regard to hobbyists.
+Today, radio-controlled airplanes and cars are known as ingenious weaponry conducive to the military and an exclusive novelty with regard to hobbyists.

-In most cases hobbyist start with cars and trucks.
+In most cases, hobbyist starts with cars and trucks.
 Without having to fight with gravity or weather, these are the easiest models to learn basic radio control.
 However, there is nothing like piloting your very own airplane.

 The best way to get started is to find an instructor affiliated with a club or local venue.
 Local hobby stores like Action Hobbies in Meridian and Hobby Town in Boise have updated news and information about R/C instructors, clubs and venues.